 If you’re desirous of learning, there was never a better time to be alive.

 Learning never ends.
 People go to several lengths to experience and learn new things, not just to boost their knowledge but to put them in a position where they can compete favorably with their peers and competitors.
 And the day you stop learning is the day you start to die.

 Interestingly, the field of learning has been completely revolutionized, with online learning becoming the primary way of acquiring knowledge these days.

 The distance problem is solved, and there’s an endless pool of knowledge to draw from.
 Professionals who need to learn new things no longer need to take long trips to where these skills are taught.

 Online tutors now offer services where excellent learning can occur, and professional development can be achieved with world-class certifications made possible without distance barriers.

 Several service providers have mastered the online learning system.
-You must have heard of Coursera and LinkedIn Learning if you’re a professional.
+You must have heard of Coursera and LinkedIn Learning (see also ‘Which Is Better Coursera Or Edx?‘) if you’re a professional.

 Both platforms provide two of the most prominent content for people who are serious about advancing knowledge.
-Unlike social media platforms, LinkedIn Learning and Coursera are designed for professionals because they offer several workplace and career development courses.
+Unlike social media platforms, LinkedIn Learning and Coursera (see also ‘Which Is Better LinkedIn Learning Or Udemy?‘) are designed for professionals because they offer several workplace and career development courses.

 Also, unlike social media learning, which often is for fun, these two popular platforms offer skills and certificates that are most sought after in several workplaces.